 nil, the message is sent through a chain of responders starting with the control view.

 Editing-menu messages.
 When a user taps the commands of the editing menu, iOS uses a responder chain to find an object that implements the necessary methods (such as

 paste:).
-For more information, see Displaying and Managing the Edit Menu in Text Programming Guide for iOS and the sample code project, CopyPasteTile.
+For more information, see Displaying and Managing the Edit Menu and the sample code project, CopyPasteTile.

 Text editing.
 When a user taps a text field or a text view, that view automatically becomes the first responder.
 By default, the virtual keyboard appears and the text field or text view becomes the focus of editing.
 You can display a custom input view instead of the keyboard if it’s appropriate for your app.
 You can also add a custom input view to any responder object.
-For more information, see Custom Views for Data Input in Text Programming Guide for iOS.
+For more information, see Custom Views for Data Input.

 UIKit automatically sets the text field or text view that a user taps to be the first responder; Apps must explicitly set all other first responder objects with the